 Vinification: Whole bunch pressed, barrel fermented with 100% malolactic fermentation.

-Maturation: Matured in French oak barriques for one year, 35% new oak.
+Maturation: Matured in French oak barriques for 10 months, 50% new oak.

 Cellaring Potential: 4-6 years.

-The impressive 2019 vintage (5*) is a rare wine only three barrels were made.
-From vines planted in Mere Road in 1992, it was hand-picked, fermented and matured for 10 months in French oak casks (35 per cent new), and given a full, softening malolactic fermentation.
-Bright, light lemon/green, it is mouthfilling and sweet-fruited, with concentrated, ripe stonefruit flavours, showing excellent complexity, a slightly creamy texture and a rich, harmonious finish.
-Already delicious, it should be at its best 2022+.
+Certified organic, the stylish, estate-grown 2021 vintage (5*) is a rare wine – only two barrels were made.
+From vines planted in the Mere Road Vineyard in 1992, it was hand-picked, and fermented and matured for 10 months in French oak casks (50 per cent new).
+Bright, light lemon/green, it is a mouthfilling, weighty, youthful wine, with rich, ripe stonefruit flavours, biscuity and mealy notes adding excellent complexity, and a very harmonious, lasting finish.
+Already delicious, it's well worth cellaring to 2024+.